 While most ERMs cause no symptoms, they can begin to impair your vision if they affect the macula and are allowed to progress.
 The most common symptom of an ERM is a form of visual distortion called “metamorphopsia” which causes straight shapes to appear crooked or wavy.
 You may also experience double vision, photosensitivity, or distortion in the size of the images you see.

-Once they are finished their growth period, ERMs generally become stable, so Dr. Parvus can simply monitor the membrane for further developments.
-That said, if you do begin to experience impaired vision as a result of your ERM, Dr. Parvus may recommend surgical intervention, which has an excellent success rate for improving your vision and reducing instances of metamorphopsia.
+Once they are finished their growth period, ERMs generally become stable, so Dr. Brown can simply monitor the membrane for further developments.
+That said, if you do begin to experience impaired vision as a result of your ERM, Dr. Brown may recommend surgical intervention, which has an excellent success rate for improving your vision and reducing instances of metamorphopsia.